 5. Corporate Governance Report and Code of Conduct

-Your Directors believe in maintaining the high standards of CorporateGovernance.
-The Corporate Governance Report for the Financial Year 2019-20 is attached as Annexure"C" to this Report.
+Your Directors strive to maintain the high standards of transparency and CorporateGovernance.
+The Corporate Governance Report for the Financial Year 2020-21 is attached as Annexure"C" to this Report.
 All the Directors of the Company and senior managementpersonnel have confirmed the compliance of Code of Conduct and Ethics of the Company.
 Thedeclaration of the Managing Director confirming compliance with the 'Code of Conduct andEthics' of the Company is enclosed as Annexure "D" to this Report andAuditor's Certificate confirming compliance with the conditions of Corporate Governance isenclosed as Annexure "E" to this Report.

 6. Subsidiaries and Joint Venture

-The details of the subsidiaries and joint venture as on March 312020are given below:
+The details of the subsidiaries and joint venture are given below: